pedrolucaspalma/Valoriza.js/README.md

-# nlw-valoriza
+# Valoriza
-A backend application I developed during a bootcamp made by Rocketseat.
+This repo is from a personal project I developed during a bootcamp made by Rocketseat.

+## What it is

-It can register multiple users, set one user as an administrator and set multiple tags for each users.
+It contains an API that can register multiple users, set one user as an administrator and set multiple tags for each users.

+It also contains a database to store all this information.

+## What was used
-NLW-Valoriza was written using TypeScript for all the logic and ran on Node.js.
+Valoriza was written using TypeScript for all the logic and ran on Node.js.
+Additional Frameworks: Express.js

-Routing was managed by Express.js

 TypeORM